kommander/aden/README.md

 The _/docs_ from this repository are running on _aden_ on a heroku instance at [aden.zwerk.io](http://aden.zwerk.io).

-> _"It's a website.
-Can't we just put it on a webserver?"_
-> Anonymous

-Sure.
-Aden provides a _zero-config_ web application development and production setup.

 ## Prerequisites
 [Node 6+](https://nodejs.org/en/) and [NPM 3+](https://www.npmjs.com/).